-Trump rips 'Horseface' Stormy Daniels, says he'll 'go after' her and Avenatti
+Trump bashes Stormy in ‘Horseface’ tweet, launching new war of words

 Daniels, the adult film star whose real name is Stephanie Clifford and who says she had an affair with Trump, had sued the president in April over a tweet in which he denied her claims of being threatened by a man in a Las Vegas parking lot in 2011.

 A federal judge in Los Angeles on Monday threw out the defamation lawsuit and ordered Daniels to pay the president's legal fees.
 Trump's reference to Texas apparently stems from the judge citing a Texas law in dismissing the case brought by Daniels, a Texas resident.

-His mention of a "letter" may be the original statement Daniels wrote and signed in January denying an affair occurred, before she back-tracked.
+His mention of a "letter" may be the original statement Daniels wrote and signed in January denying an affair, before she backtracked.

 But Avenatti, who is mulling a 2020 presidential run and is one of the president's most vocal critics, swiftly fired back at the latest tweet, blasting Trump as a “shyster” and a “liar.”